 Ans.
 A test log is a chronological record of relevant details about the execution of test cases.
 It provides detailed information about the success of each test performed to validate the quality, performance, and functionality of the software.

 Ans.
 It is a process-oriented activity that ensures the prevention of defects/bugs during the development process of software applications.
 The objective of measuring quality assurance is to avoid any hindrances once the software is ready.

-Q6.
-How is software testing different from quality assurance?
+Q29.
+What is the difference between software testing and quality assurance?

 |Software Testing||Quality Assurance|